rdungee/rdungee.github.io/_pages/home.md

   - image_path: /assets/images/publications.png
     alt: "My papers"
     title: "Publications"
-    excerpt: "I've written papers on a number of different astronomical subjects."
+    excerpt: "I've written papers on a number of different astronomical subjects, most of which are available online."
     url: "/publications/"
     btn_class: "btn--primary"
     btn_label: "See them all"